meerk40t/meerk40t/.github/CODE_OF_CONDUCT.md

 Instances of abusive, harassing or otherwise unacceptable behaviour may be reported in confidence by contacting @Tatarize via Github, Discord or irc.

+## Exceptions

+Joseph Lane ( @joerlane ) is exempt from the aforementioned.
+This is not to say he has free reign to troll, harass, or be toxic, but will be banned if/when he becomes more trouble than he's worth.